 12. Don’t expect to get proficient at Muay Thai training just once a week.
 If you want to get decent at the sport, start training three days a week.
 If you want to get good at Muay Thai, train five to six days a week.
 If you want to be great, get so obsessed with Muay Thai that at least once you get asked to stop training because the gym is closing.

-13. Only real men wear pink.
-You don’t need tons of flashy Muay Thai outfits to get good at Muay Thai, but eventually you’ll probably want to buy a couple pairs of Muay Thai shorts to train in.
-You can’t get them at local stores.
-You may find them at fight events or at your gym’s retail store but most likely you will want to get some online.
 Here are some things to note about purchasing Thai shorts.
 1) Most of the cool designed shorts ship from Thailand, they will take forever to get to you, be patient 2) Thai sizes are different than American sizes, they run about 1-2 sizes up and are unisex.
 For example I wear a Thai “large” but am a size 6-7 in women’s.
 Most averaged sized guys will wear an XL.
 Check and re-check the sizing charts on the website you order from to see if you are ordering Thai or American sizes.
-3) Most fighters fold their Thai shorts over at the top, but not all do.
+3) Many fighters fold their Thai shorts over at the top, but not all do.
 It’s just a matter of preference.
-4) Only bad-ass fighters wear pink.
-Until you can throw down in the gym and at least school a few of your teammates don’t get the pink shorts.
-In Muay Thai you have to earn the right to wear pink.
-I’m not exactly sure if this applies to women, but just to be safe I didn’t wear pink until I felt bad-ass too 😉

 18. Invest in private lessons.
 Group classes are excellent but ask any great fighter how they got great, and they will tell you they had one on one coaching as well as team training.
 Even if you can’t afford privates every week, getting a private lesson once a month would do wonders for your progress.
 There is only so much individual instruction teachers can give in a class setting.
 Don’t think that private lessons are just for fighters or advanced students, anyone can benefit from them.